-Before beginning and massage treatment it is important to check for contraindications.
+Before beginning, and massage treatment it is important to check for contraindications.
 A contraindication is something that means massage might not be not suitable, or may even be harmful.

-Most relevent to shin pain include:
+Most relevant to shin pain include:

 Periostitis – this is inflammation of the sheath surrounding the bone.
 It is important to stay away from the bone when performing shin splints massage.